Rishita11/Placement_prep/README.md

 # Java Codes
-I am created this repository to save all the codes, I have preactised so far in java.
+I am created this repository to save all the codes, I have practised so far in java.